TheIceCreamTroll/AutomaticDesktopRotation/README.md

 2. In AutomaticDesktopRotation.py, set ```DeviceCount =``` to the number of Arduinos you are using.
 #### Windows
-To make AutoScreenRotation.py start on boot:
+To make AutomaticDesktopRotation.py start on boot:
-1. Move AutoScreenRotation.py to ```%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup\```
+1. Move AutomaticDesktopRotation.py to ```%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup\```
 2. Change the file extension to .pyw.
-3. Make sure Windows is set to open .pyw files by right-clicking AutoScreenRotation.pyw, selecting 'open with', checking 'always use this app to open .pyw files', and selecting pythonw.exe, located in ```AppData\Local\Programs\Python\Python310```.
+3. Make sure Windows is set to open .pyw files by right-clicking AutomaticDesktopRotation.pyw, selecting 'open with', checking 'always use this app to open .pyw files', and selecting pythonw.exe, located in ```AppData\Local\Programs\Python\Python310```.

 #### Linux